Skeleton tank: Specifications

 The Skeleton Tank weighed 9 tons and carried a boxy fighting compartment protected by a 1/2 in of armor, which was in line with the armor thicknesses on other Allied tanks.

 The crew of two consisted of the driver and the commander/gunner who manned the .30 (7.62 mm) caliber machine gun in the turret.

 It was 25 ft long, which compared favorably in trench-crossing potential to the then-standard heavy British Mk IV and Mk V tanks with lengths of 26 ft 5 in but weights of 28 to 29 tons, and the French Schneider CA1 and Char d'Assault St. Chamond with lengths of 19 ft 9 in and 28 ft 11 in and weights of 13.5 and 23 tons respectively.

 It was 8 ft 5 in wide, narrower than the 10 ft to 12 ft 5 in of the British tanks, and slightly higher at 9 ft 6 in vice 8 ft 8 in for the Mk IV/V due to its turret.

 It was never ordered into production.

 Survivor

-The cosmetically restored Skeleton Tank is preserved under a canopy at the United States Army Ordnance Museum at Aberdeen Proving Ground, Maryland.
+The cosmetically restored Skeleton Tank is preserved under a canopy at the United States Army Ordnance Museum at Fort Lee, Virginia.